adrienverge/PhotoCollage/README.md

 versions 2 and 3) and requires the Python Imaging Library (PIL).

 Features:
-* allows the user to create new layouts until the right one appears
+* generate random new layouts until one suits the user
+* choose border color and width
+* save high-resolution image
-* works even with a large number of images (> 100)
+* works even with a large number of photos (> 100)
 * integrates into the GNOME environment
+* available in English and French

 Usage
 -----